 We booked a lovely little spot at The Pelican Key Largo Cottages, which was perfect for our family.
 It was cozy, close to all the key attractions, and had a charming, tropical vibe that set the mood for our adventure.

 Our day started with a hearty breakfast at Doc’s Diner.
-The kids devoured their pancakes, while I couldn’t get enough of the crispy bacon—it was the perfect fuel for a day of exploring.
+The kids devoured their pancakes, while I couldn’t get enough of the crispy bacon—it was the perfect fuel for a day of exploring!

 Our first stop was John Pennekamp Coral Reef State Park, just a 5-minute drive from our cottage.
 This place is amazing!
 My family and I snorkeled in the coral reefs, where we spotted colorful fish swimming by.
-The kids were in awe, and honestly, so was I.
+The kids were in awe, and honestly, so was I. If you’re seeking adventurous things to do in Florida, snorkeling in these reefs is an unforgettable experience.

 From there, we made our way to the Crocodile Lake National Wildlife Refuge, about a 15-minute drive.
 While we didn’t see any crocodiles, we did get to spot some fascinating birds.
 The kids were all about trying to “birdwatch,” and it was a fun, educational stop.
+For families seeking kid-friendly activities in South Florida, this spot offers the perfect opportunity to explore nature and create unforgettable memories together.

 Next up was Dagny Johnson Key Largo Hammock Botanical State Park, just 12 minutes away.
 This was a shaded, easy hike, which was a relief after the heat.
 The park is full of unique plants and trees, and it was a great way for the family to get closer to nature.